The Daily Caller

 TheDC Exclusive: Dems at radicalization hearings recite Muslim Brotherhood-affiliated group’s talking points

 MPAC recommended that its supporters accuse King of “pure political posturing,” and told them to say, “these hearings appear little more than a political circus with Rep. King as the ringleader.”
-MPAC also recommended supporters say that the “hearings hurt our ” because of their “narrow scope.”
+MPAC also recommended supporters say that the “hearings hurt our national security” because of their “narrow scope.”
 Finally, it said supporters should say that the hearings were unnecessary because “active” partnerships between law enforcement and the American Muslim community already exist.

 Rep. Al Green, Texas Democrat, asked why King wasn’t investigating the Ku Klux Klan, something that plays right into the MPAC “suggested message” that the “hearings hurt our national security” because of a “narrow scope.”